ivoa/ExecutionPlannerNote/README.md

 This note is intended as an exploration of all the things we might want an EP interface to do.
 Colleages in the community are invited to suggest and describe ideas for functionality.

-We will then use this document as a basis for deciding what level of functionality is practical or desirable to include in the first version of the IVOA standard.
+This document will be used as a basis for deciding what level of functionality is practical or desirable to include in the first version of the IVOA standard.